Boston Blue

-Boston Blue is an American police procedural drama television series that premiered its first season on CBS on October 17, 2025, which is set to consist of 20 episodes.
-Executive produced by and starring Donnie Wahlberg, the series is a spin-off of Blue Bloods focusing on his character Danny Reagan taking a position with the Boston Police Department.
+Boston Blue is an American police procedural drama television series that premiered October 17, 2025 on CBS.

+Executive produced by and starring Donnie Wahlberg, the series is a spin-off of Blue Bloods focusing on his character of Danny Reagan, who moves from New York City to Boston and subsequently takes a position at the Boston Police Department alongside his son Sean.

+CBS ordered Boston Blue direct-to-series in February 2025, inheriting the former Friday-night time slot of Blue Bloods following its series finale.
+In December 2025, the series was renewed for a second season, which is set to debut on October 9, 2026.

 Plot

-Former NYPD detective Danny Reagan takes a position with the Boston Police Department after a case involving his younger son Sean occurs.
+Former NYPD detective Danny Reagan takes a position with the Boston Police Department after his younger son Sean, who had joined the BPD amid a hiring freeze in the NYPD, is injured in a fire that was suspected to be a cover-up for a murder.
 He is partnered with Lena Silver, the eldest daughter of a noted police family in that city and a "rising star".

-She is the granddaughter of Reverend Peters, described as the renowned pastor of a historic Baptist church in Boston.
+She is the granddaughter of Reverend Peters, described as the renowned pastor of an historic Baptist church in Boston.
 He is the father of Mae Silver, Boston's District Attorney, and also the grandfather of Superintendent Sarah Silver and rookie patrol cop Jonah Silver.